-Import Remote Loads from CSV
+Imported Remote Loads

-Apply/create load cases with remote Forces/Moments from an external comma separated values (CSV) file.
+Apply/create load cases with remote Forces/Moments from an external comma separated values (.csv) file.

 1. On the Project Tree, open the Analysis Workbench.